 Founded in mid-2015, Hungry Hipsters was originally just a hobby-based outlet for us to taste & document our way through NYC.
 But in reality, it was unintentionally filling a creative void for me while I was working in the corporate world.
 As we began to grow, it became harder to juggle my passion & career as a Fashion Director, so I took a leap of faith & became my own boss!
 Currently I run & curate Hungry Hipsters in addition to being a freelance content creator for various brands & retailers’ social media channels & digital properties.
 I don’t go a day without creating, styling, photographing or cooking, & I wouldn’t have it any other way!

 With our accelerated growth, we were able to bring on a 3rd member, AmiLin McClure, who I pretty much gush over throughout our entire Instagram feed.
 Ami is the hardest working individual I’ve ever met & she’s like the little sister I’ve always wanted!
-We’re so lucky to have her leading the charge on our branded partnerships, team photo shoots & video collaborations.
+We’re so lucky to have her leading the charge on our East coast branded partnerships, team photo shoots & video collaborations.
 We also have a squad of all-star interns who keep us on-point.
-Jennifer leads our on-figure photography (after she single-handedly redesigned our entire website), Kacton (our international intern!) in content ideation, and Dikla in restaurant/culinary collaborations.
+Jennifer leads website design & Facebook management, Kacton in Pinterest growth, Dikla in restaurant/culinary collaborations & Liz in content ideation.

 Frequently Asked Questions